 The Lulzbot TAZ 6 is the most reliable, easiest-to-use desktop 3D printer, featuring innovative self-leveling and self-cleaning, and a modular tool head design for flexible and multi-material upgrades.
 With proven 3D printing technology and one of the largest print volumes in its class, the Lulzbot TAZ 6 is ready to work.
 TAZ 6 offers a print area of 11.02 in x 11.02 in x 9.8 in and a max resolution of 50 microns.
-There is one TAZ 6 available for use upon request.
+There are 12 TAZ 6 available for use upon request, there is a TAZ 6 with a dual extruder with a flexihead available.

 The Airwolf Axiom offers more flexibility than the Lulzbot Mini on the choice of materials; thermoplastics like PLA, HIPS, ABS, PC and Nylon can be used on it.
 The Axiom provides a large build volume of 12.5″ x 8″ x 10″.
 The maximum possible layer resolution is 40 microns.
 It also features an auto-leveling, heated bed and an enclosed print chamber.
 The studio has only a single Axiom printer which is available only for special/large prints upon request.

-The Ultimaker 2 Extended offers a build volume of 8.8″ x 8.8″ x 12″ and a layer resolution of 20 microns.
+The Ultimaker 3 Extended offers a build volume of 8.5″ x 8.5″ x 11.8″ and a layer resolution of 20 microns.
 It supports materials like PLA, ABS and CPE.
 The printer also features a heated bed and an enclosed print chamber.
-The studio has only a single Ultimaker printer which is available only for special/large prints upon request.
+The studio has two Ultimaker printers which are available only for special/large prints upon request.

 Mark One is a composite 3D printer, it prints Carbon Fiber, Fiberglass, Kevlar and Nylon.
 By reinforcing the parts with composite fiber while 3D printing them, the Mark One achieves unparalleled strength, stiffness and durability in its printed parts.The revolutionary Mark One prints with the strength of aluminum.
 Now you can have the dependability of CNC parts with the flexibility of 3D printing.
 This allows you to take advantage of the non-scratch surface of Nylon and the strength of Carbon Fiber in the same part.